smix8/Godot_3D_Character_LookAt_Guide/README.md

 ### The character looks in the right direction but is very jumpy at certain angles
 - Make sure your changed code makes sense, especially if you deal with negativ rotation values
-- Make sure that you are not a gimbal lock victim (switch to quats instead of degrees even if no human can read and understand your behaviour code afterwards)
+- Make sure that you are not running into a gimbal lock e.g. switch to quats instead of degrees